 The second time, I resort to the nuclear option: SEND IN THE BOCO.

-After that victory, Mustadio joins your group.
-He's a cool Han Solo esque gunslinger.
-He also alludes to underground caverns filled with relics of a lost civilization; their militaries had airship and machine technology far beyond modern Ivalice.
+After that victory, Mustadio alludes to underground caverns filled with relics of a lost civilization; their militaries had airship and machine technology far beyond modern Ivalice.
 This "ancient civilization that collapsed to war" idea is found in many Squaresoft games, from Secret of Mana to Final Fantasy VI.
-Hell, Final Fantasy VII, which came out around the same time as this game, has a modern fighter plane in the excavation site up north.
-Do some of these games take place in our own future?
-Who knows what the developers were getting at.

 Mustadio wields relics of the lost age.
 Guns in this game are a little bit OP; their damage isn't too high, but it isn't low either, and they have massive range.

 Ovelia and Agrias have a moment of respite before we continue.
-Great music plays during this scene:
+All of these little Ovelia scenes throughout the game always made an impression on me.

 Now back to the fighting!
 These gentlemen are no fans of Mustadio.
 Apparently the mafia is after him because he has one of the legendary Zodiac Stones, which is akin to holding the One Ring.
 They turn you into horrific hell-spawn after a while.